gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

     -----END RSA PRIVATE KEY-----
 ```

-The `Secret` must be referenced in the `Shoot`'s `.spec.resources` field and the corresponding resource entry must be referenced in the `.tls.secretReferenceName` of the `shoot-rsyslog-relp` extension configuration:
+The secret must be referenced in the shoot's `.spec.resources` field and the corresponding resource entry must be referenced in the `.tls.secretReferenceName` of the `shoot-rsyslog-relp` extension configuration:

 ```yaml
 kind: Shoot